alexandreLITHAUD/my-nvim-config/PROBLEMS.md

 - [x] Correct shortcuts for file navigation in lsp definition to use leader instad of base shortcuts.

 - [x] Add shortcuts to :e# to switch between last two files.

+- [x] Commands with ! doesnt work properly.
+Needs investigation.
+  - like :!ls or :!echo "test"
+  - Also commands with :r ! crash the command line
+  - this prevent Overseer from working properly